CameraSim – website to try out exposure settings.

 CameraSim has a few shortcomings.
 Cameras with Auto-mode, ‘A’ and Tv settings make it look like there is a perfect exposure – when the needle is centred.
 In reality the perfect exposure does not exist.
 There are lots of times when you want to over or under expose a scene for dramatic effect, mood or other scene-setting.
 Normally, to achieve these using AP or Tv, you would use “exposure compensation” which is not available in CameraSim.
 Of course it is possible to set under/over exposure by using the “Manual” control – that’s worth exploring.

 Focus on the subject is limited only to the girl.
 So it is difficult to practice landscape shot-simulation.
 However, if you ignore the girl and move the ‘distance’ slider you can, sort of, practice the focus and control over the background.
 It would be quite a nice idea to have a few other types of views to try out.
-However, there is another version of CameraSim under DSLR Explainer In this version you can see how the camera works while still tweeking the settings (only manual mode).
-In this simulation you can adjust the light settings (upper left of the picture).
-As you adjust the setting you also get a different picture view.
-You can go through the simulation step-by-step and it shows you how the camera works for ISO, A, and Tv.
-This version is not quite so easy to use and takes a little working out.
-It is worth trying out anyway.
+However, to go further with the CameraSim concept you need to go pro and buy the full package.

-The CameraSim site is about a year old.
-It is still under development so we will hopefully see some great ideas in the future.
+The CameraSim site has come of age.
 It has great potential for teaching exposure and there is lots of fun to be had with personal experiments.
 There are some explanatory notes under the simulator on the site itself.
 So it is worth reading those or following the links below to the exposure information on Photokonnexion.

 I like CameraSim.
 It is a great idea.
 However, I think it will be most useful for people working with an instructor or experienced friend.
 Some guidance and explanation is useful while you are experimenting to help you understand the exposure relationship.
 The author recognises this and suggests it is a great way to use the simulator.
 So maybe you will see it in a photography class soon.
 Do have a go, it helps you think about exposure in a very worthwhile way.